mprorock/draft-prorock-spice-cwt-traceability-claims/draft-prorock-spice-cwt-traceability-claims.md

 ### Estimated Delivery Date

 * Claim Name: estimated_delivery_date
-* Claim Description: Expected delivery date for the shipment.
+* Claim Description: Expected delivery date for the shipment, represented as an [ISO.8601] date and time string
 * Change Controller: IETF
 * Reference: {{estimated_delivery_date}} of this specification